 Pursuant to the terms of our license agreement with Santen, we granted Santen an exclusive, worldwide license to certain patents, information and know-how related to our endoglin antibodies, including TRC105, which is referred to by Santen as DE-122, for development and commercialization in ophthalmology indications, excluding systemic treatment of ocular tumors.
 Consequently, our ability to realize value or generate any revenues from our endoglin antibodies in the field of ophthalmology depends on Santen's willingness and ability to develop and obtain regulatory approvals for and successfully commercialize product candidates using our technology for these indications.
 Pursuant to the terms of our license agreement with Ambrx, we granted Ambrx an exclusive license to TRC105 in China and Taiwan for all indications other than ophthalmology.
 We have limited control over the amount and timing of resources that Santen or Ambrx will dedicate to their respective efforts.
-In particular, we will not be entitled to receive additional milestone or royalty payments from Santen absent further development and eventual commercialization of endoglin antibodies in ophthalmology indications or from Ambrx absent further development and eventual commercialization of TRC105 in China or Taiwan.
+In particular, we will not be entitled to receive additional milestone or royalty payments from Santen absent further development and eventual commercialization of endoglin antibodies in ophthalmology indications or from Ambrx absent further development and eventual commercialization of antibodies in ophthalmology indications or from Ambrx absent further development and eventual commercialization or Taiwan.